Text by Allan Gardner

 Playing with all the different sounds was so much fun but also very expressive and liberal things to do.
 And then I got more serious about it, and I started to think that making music could be the best way to express my indescribable feelings and thoughts.
 By doing so. my music reflects myself who has been changing continuously through my experience in terms of how I perceive things and what I do with my life since I left Korea.

 The music video for the first single Non-self uses 3D mapping to explore identity in the digital age; What are, in your opinion, the challenges of redefining gender/identity we are facing nowadays and how digital interfaces and altered realities can play a role in it?

-And I know this is just one example and there are more and more on a daily basis.
-And you might feel less worried about sexual and ethnic/racial identities if you live in very international and multicultural cities like London from my experience.
-But truth is that people are still so conservative about it in many other cities and countries in the world.
+Sadly we are still facing many challenges, specifically regarding gender equality, sexual and ethnic/racial identities.
+On International Women’s Day, I was shocked to read an article on NBC News saying that the global pay gap between men and women will take 202 years to close.
+And I know this is just one example, and there are more and more daily.
+And you might feel less worried about sexual and ethnic/racial identities if you live in very international and multicultural cities like London, from my experience.
+But the truth is that people are still so conservative about it in many other cities and countries in the world.